 Merrill Lynch & Co., Inc. is a holding company with various subsidiary and affiliated companies that provide investment, financing, insurance and related services on a global basis.

 For information about ML&Co., see the section "Merrill Lynch & Co., Inc." in the accompanying prospectus.
-You should also read the other documents we have filed with the SEC, which you can find by referring to the section "Where You Can Find More Information" in this pricing supplement.
+You should also read the other documents we have filed with the Securities and Exchange Commission, which you can find by referring to the section "Where You Can Find More Information" in the accompanying prospectus.